Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

    * This User can be named anything but must be set with the same name and password accross all nodes - Please make sure this is set up first on your nodes, as this user will not get created from this script.
  * Docker_Manager_IPs=("10.10.5.1" "10.10.5.2" "10.10.5.3")
    * Array of IP Addresses: Idealy 3 manager servers - adds redundancy, make sure to run the script on the first Manage server
+   * Make sure to adjust this according to how many Manager nodes you are going to use
  * Docker_Worker_IPs=("10.10.5.4" "10.10.5.5")
    * Array of IP Addresses: Add your server IPs that you want to deploy this on - this can be any other amount
+   * Make sure to adjust this according to how many worker nodes you are going to use

 > [!WARNING]
 > Please note: There is an APT cache at line 95/96 - Please Comment this out if not used or set up! (image: sameersbn/apt-cacher-ng)